rafaroca/assignment/otlp-log-viewer/README.md

 ## OTLP Logs HTTP Endpoint
 The OTLP logs HTTP endpoint is available at https://take-home-assignment-otlp-logs-api.vercel.app/api/logs.
 The endpoint returns an OTLP logs data structure.
+You will use this endpoint as a data source within the assignment.

 ## Expected Capabilities
  - Retrieve the list of log records from the OTLP logs HTTP endpoint mentioned above (at runtime).